Smoke on the Horizon

 Not Always a Sign of Trouble

-Greenacres, The Village of Indian Hill and Madeira & Indian Hill Joint Fire District recently teamed up to do a series of controlled burns around the Village in an effort to promote new growth, reduce invasive plants and clear old plant debris.
+Greenacres, The Village of Indian Hill and Madeira & Indian Hill Joint Fire District recently teamed up to do a series of prescribed burns around the Village in an effort to promote new growth, reduce invasive plants and clear old plant debris.
 The locations selected for these burns were Grand Valley Preserve, Radio Range Park and a green area near the intersection of Shawnee Run Road and State Route 126.
 All three locations had been planted with native grasses or wildflowers, but the establishment rate had not been successful.

 Village officials had noticed less and less species diversity over the last few years and were looking for a solution when they reached out to Greenacres for assistance.
-After reviewing the data, the Greenacres team prescribed a series of controlled burns.
+After reviewing the data, the Greenacres team prescribed a series of burns.
 They felt this was the most natural approach and helped avoid the use of powerful herbicides or heavy tilling.

-“The Village was thrilled to learn that the Greenacres Team was certified in controlled burns and interested in partnering with the Village to improve the native grasses and wildflowers.
+“The Village was thrilled to learn that the Greenacres Team was certified in prescribed burns and interested in partnering with the Village to improve the native grasses and wildflowers.
 The Village is fortunate to have the Greenacres Foundation located within our community and the partnership that has been created to improve the natural environment.” said.

 -Jon West, Village of Indian Hill Assistant City Manager